 Serious side effects may be more likely in older adults and those who are malnourished or debilitated.

 Long-term use of opioid medication may affect fertility (ability to have children) in men or women.
 It is not known whether opioid effects on fertility are permanent.

 Common side effects may include:

 nausea, vomiting; or

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Dolophine (methadone)?
+What other drugs will affect Dolophine?

 More about Dolophine (methadone)